Lecture §

 - Puff of air to eye (

-: a tone or light, comes to produce a gradual eye closure (CR
+CS: a tone or light, comes to produce a gradual eye closure (CR)

 - Initially the CS (tone) causes no response